96% Trucking Factoring Company Advance Rates

 Purchase or Lease a Trucking Company Vehicle

 If finances allow for an outright purchase of a vehicle, definitely negotiate.
 If there are plans for more than one truck, to begin with, see if there are deals for purchasing numerous trucks from the same dealer.
 It is also worth considering if a used truck is worth the cost savings in the long run.
-Have an accurate understanding and expectation about maintenance costs to help create a realistic budget for the business.
+An accurate understanding and expectation about maintenance costs help create a realistic budget for the business.

 Of course, payment plans or leasing are also widespread options.
 There are many different options for leasing.
-Full service operating leases will have the business owner handle the maintenance, taxes, and permits but allow a clean break at the end of the lease.
-Terminal Rental Adjustment Clauses, or TRAC, leases are different.
+Full-service operating leases will have the business owner handle the maintenance, taxes, and permits but allow a clean break at the end of the lease.
+Terminal Rental Adjustment Clauses, or TRAC leases, are different.

 Business owners make a small down payment and have the opportunity at the end of the lease to purchase the vehicle or have the leasing company sell it on behalf of the company.
 If the vehicle is sold at a profit, the start-up trucking company benefits; if it is sold at a loss, the business owner pays the difference.
 Finally, there are also lease-purchase plans.
 That is an alternative to traditional financing methods if there is not enough for a down payment.

-Once a vehicle is in the fleet, it must be road-ready.
+Once a vehicle is in the fleet, it must be road ready.
 This means adding the USDOT number, a decal showing the company’s registered name, and the Radio Frequency Identification tags on the front windshield.
 License plates and IRP plates are also necessary.